hkieninger/rpi-ssd1331/README.md

 ### Dependencies
-The library requires libjpeg and wiringPi installed.
-WiringPi is normally installed by default.
-To install libjpeg run: <br/> `sudo apt-get install libjpeg-dev`. <br/> <br/>
+The library requires libjpeg, libpng and wiringPi installed.
+WiringPi and libpng are normally installed by default.
+To install libjpeg run: <br/>
+`sudo apt-get install libjpeg-dev`. <br/> <br/>

 ### Functionalities
 Until now only basic functionalitys are implemented, but there are still a lot of hardware commands of the ssd1331 to add. <br/>
 #### Following functions are implemented: <br/>
+- rotation of axis by 90 degree
 - draw point
 - draw line
 - draw rectangle